rust-nostr/nostr/sdk/README.md

 ## State

-**This library is in an ALPHA state**, things that are implemented generally work but the API will change in breaking ways.
+**This library is in an ALPHA state**, things that are implemented generally work, but the API will change in breaking ways.

 ## Donations